 What is Burglary of a Habitation in Texas?

 When most people hear the words “burglary of a habitation” they think of someone breaking into a home.
-The definition of burglary in Texas is far broader and includes any entry into a home where the person had the intent to commit a felony, theft, or assault.
+The definition of burglary in Texas is far broader and includes any entry into a home when the person has intent to commit a felony, theft, or assault.

 How is Burglary of a Habitation Defined in Texas?

-Pursuant to Penal Code 30.02, in Texas a person commits burglary of a habitation if they enter or remain concealed within a habitation with the intent to commit a felony, theft or assault, or once inside if they actually commit or attempt to commit a felony, theft, or assault.
+Pursuant to Texas Penal Code 30.02, a person commits burglary of a habitation if they enter or remain concealed within a habitation with the intent to commit a felony, theft or assault, or once inside, if they actually commit or attempt to commit a felony, theft, or assault.

-What is the punishment or Burglary of a Habitation in Texas?
+What is the punishment for Burglary of a Habitation in Texas?

-Burglary of a Habitation is generally a second-degree felony carrying a punishment range of 2-20 years in prison and up to a $10,000 fine.
-However, Burglary of a Habitation can become a first degree offense if the felony that was attempted, committed, or attempted was a felony other than theft.
-The punishment range for a first degree felony is 5 years to 99 years or life and up to a $10,000 fine.
+Burglary of a Habitation is generally a second-degree felony carrying a punishment range of 2 to 20 years in prison and up to a $10,000 fine.
+However, Burglary of a Habitation can become a first-degree felony if the perpetrator commits or attempts to commit a felony other than theft.
+The punishment range for a first degree felony is 5 to 99 years or life in prison and up to a $10,000 fine.

 Entry into a Habitation

-Under Texas law, it is sufficient that any part of the accused’s body entered the habitation or any physical object connected to the accused entered the habitation.
+Under Texas law, “entry into a habitation” occurs if any part of an individual’s body entered the habitation or any physical object connected to the individual entered the habitation.
 In other words, it is possible to be charged with burglary of a habitation without actually setting foot inside the home.

 A “habitation” means a structure or vehicle that is adapted for the overnight accommodation of persons, and includes: